Generic modules for the category of filtered by standard modules: Reduction to minimal ditalgebras

 \section{Reduction to minimal ditalgebras}

-In this section we show that the study of bimodules with bounded length over any non-wild directed interlaced weak ditalgebra $\underline{\cal A}$, can be reduced to the study of the bimodules over a minimal ditalgebra obtained from $\underline{\cal A}$ by a finite number of reductions.
+In this section we show that the study of bimodules with bounded length over any non-wild ${\cal P}$-oriented triangular interlaced weak ditalgebra $\underline{\cal A}$, as in (\ref{T: cal(A) pregen tame sii tame})\&(\ref{D: triangular interlaced weak ditalg}), can be reduced to the study of the bimodules over a minimal ditalgebra obtained from $\underline{\cal A}$ by a finite number of reductions.